Nochi Dankner

 Nochi Dankner (נוחי דנקנר; born 13 November 1954) is an Israeli businessman and a board member of the Jewish Agency for Israel.
 He was the controlling shareholder of the IDB Group.
-Dankner is also the founder and chairman of the Ganden Group - which led him to personal bankruptcy of 400 Million NIS.
+Dankner is also the founder and chairman of the Ganden Group - which led him to a personal bankruptcy of 400 million NIS.
 In 2017 he was convicted of Securities Fraud for a scheme to inflate his company's stock price in order to raise money when it was struggling financially.